 An understanding of the legal responsibilities of the school administrator and procedure and policy implementation that meets legal requirements will be covered in this course.
-The candidate will develop an understanding of the public and private legal issues surrounding education today.
+The candidate will develop

 ED 6053 School Finance (3 credit hours)

 This class will develop an understanding of local, state and federal finance as it relates to the school.
 Particular attention will be paid to budgets and tax bases.